exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 ## 2. Estimate the preparation time

 For the next lasagna that you will prepare, you want to make sure you have enough time reserved so you can enjoy the cooking.
-You already made a plan what layers you want to have in the lasagna.
+You already made a plan which layers your lasagna will have.
 Now you want to estimate how long the preparation will take based on that.

 Implement a function `preparationTime` that accepts an array of layers and the average preparation time per layer in minutes.